20 Aug OMG Pavlov! I Love Your Great Big FAIL!

 NeuroStim can look a little like EFT, but that appearance is where any similarity most definitely ends.
 It can be very challenging working with clinicians who’ve studied EFT because of a propensity to emotionalise or incorrectly emotionalise the client’s experience.
 Plus there is so much purple-hat protocol that merely serves as a distraction (or even a total red herring) that I just want people to put aside everything they’ve learned about EFT and study NeuroStim from scratch, as a technique to easily disrupt reconsolidation of conditioned responses and thus achieve fast and permanent extinction.

-The NeuroStim technique involves identifying language which accurately, precisely and continuously triggers a specific conditioned response, while engaging in tapping, brushing, scraping, walking, hopping, dancing, playing sport, getting a massage, smelling, tasting, or indeed any multi-sensory stimulation.
+The NeuroStim technique can be used in many different ways, but can involve identifying language which accurately, precisely and continuously triggers a very specific conditioned response, while engaging in tapping, brushing, scraping, walking, hopping, dancing, playing sport, getting a massage, smelling, tasting, or indeed any multi-sensory stimulation or combination of stimuli.

 So NeuroStim very precisely fulfils the criteria for an effective disruption of reconsolidation.

-The resource triangle is a floor exercise which involves repeatedly triggering a specific conditioned response (the “target”), and sequentially simultaneously triggering an array of other, different conditioned responses (the “resources”).
+The disruption triangle is a floor exercise which involves repeatedly triggering a specific conditioned response (the “target”), and sequentially simultaneously triggering an array of other, different conditioned responses (the “disruptors”).

 It was developed by an NLP trainer, but don’t hold that against it.
 (Yes, as an ex NLP trainer who moved into clinical research, I realise much of NLP is BS.)